How To Be Less Quiet And Contribute To Group Conversations

 If you do come off as quiet, do better next time

 You can't win them all.
-It's not rare for people to be quiet occasionally, especially around a new group of people.
-For some traits it's hard to erase a first impression of them, but coming off as quiet isn't one of them.
+It's not rare for people to be quiet occasionally, especially around a new group.
+For some traits it's hard to erase the first impression they create, but coming off as quiet isn't one of them.
 People instinctively understand that some of us are bit slow to warm up to new company.
-If you're more chatty when they see you again they'll realize you're not meek or unfriendly like they may have first assumed, and that you're actually a pretty interesting person to have around.
+If you're more chatty when they see you again they'll realize you're not meek or unfriendly like they could have first assumed, and that you're actually pretty interesting to have around.

 What can you say if someone comments that you're quiet?